mattbellis/hmis/paper/paper.md

 The definitions of the information in the HMIS data can be found [on HUD's website](https://www.hudexchange.info/programs/hmis/).
 This unit tests make use of definitions as of 2017.

+This software project started thanks to the help and assistance from members of [CARES NY](http://caresny.org/), a group committed to ending homelessness and who applies for grants from HUD and administers them with partners across the CoC.
+We would like to particularly acknowledge CARES members, Maureen Burns, Terry O'Brien, and Allyson Thiessen, who explained to us the need for tools like this and the data formats themselves.
+We also acknowledge members of the Siena College community, Ruth Kassel and Paul Thurston, for the initial connects with CARES, and their strong and continued support of this project.

 # References